Finding Dory: Plot

-Dory, the regal blue tang, got separated from her parents, Jenny and Charlie, as a child.
-As she grew up, Dory attempted to search for them, but gradually forgot them due to her short-term memory loss.
-Later, she joined Marlin the clownfish, looking for Nemo.
+Dory, a regal blue tang, gets separated from her parents, Jenny and Charlie, as a child.
+Growing up, Dory gradually forgets them due to her short-term memory loss.
+She eventually meets and joins the clownfish Marlin, looking for his son, Nemo, who was taken by divers to Sydney, Australia.

-One year after meeting Marlin and Nemo, Dory is living with them in their reef.
-One day, Dory has a flashback and remembers her parents.
-She decides to look for them, but her memory problem is an obstacle.
-She suddenly remembers that they lived at the "Jewel of Morro Bay, California" across the ocean when Nemo mentions the name.
+A year after meeting Marlin and Nemo, Dory lives with them in their reef as their next-door neighbor.
+One day, she remembers her parents and that they lived at the "Jewel of Morro Bay, California".
+Dory embarks on a journey to find them again and Marlin and Nemo accompany her.

-Marlin and Nemo accompany Dory on her journey.
-With the help of Crush, their sea turtle friend, they ride the California Current to California.
-Upon arrival, they explore a shipwreck full of lost cargo, where Dory accidentally awakens a giant Humboldt squid that pursues them and almost devours Nemo.
-They manage to trap the squid and Marlin chastises Dory for endangering them.
-Dory travels to the surface to seek help, where she is captured by staff members from the Marine Life Institute.
+With the help of Crush, their sea turtle friend, Dory, Marlin, and Nemo ride the California Current to California.
+While searching through the wreckage of a sunken container ship, in a container, Dory accidentally awakens a giant squid that almost devours Nemo.
+Worried, she leaves to look for help and is captured by staff members from the Marine Life Institute.

 Dory is placed in quarantine and tagged.
-There she meets a grouchy seven-legged octopus named Hank.
-Dory's tag marks her for transfer to an aquarium in Cleveland, Ohio.
-Hank, who fears being released back into the ocean, agrees to help Dory find her parents in exchange for her tag.
-In one exhibit, Dory encounters her childhood friend Destiny, a nearsighted whale shark, who used to communicate with Dory through pipes, and Bailey, a beluga whale, who mistakenly believes he has lost his ability to echolocate.
-Dory subsequently has flashbacks of life with her parents and struggles to recall details.
-She finally remembers how she was separated from her parents: she overheard her mother crying one night, left to retrieve a shell to cheer her up, and was pulled away by an undertow current out into the ocean.
+She meets a brusque but well-meaning seven-legged octopus named Hank.
+Dory's tag marks her for transfer to an aquarium in Cleveland.
+Hank, who fears being released back into the ocean, agrees to help her find her parents in exchange for her tag.
+In one exhibit, Dory encounters Bailey, a beluga whale, and her childhood friend Destiny, a nearsighted whale shark, who used to communicate with Dory through the pipes when they were children.
+Dory finally remembers how she was separated from her parents: Dory was accidentally pulled away by an undertow current into the pipes and out into the ocean.